-This post was sponsored by the National 4-H Council as part of an Influencer Activation for Influence Central and all opinions expressed in my post are my own.
+This post was sponsored by the National 4-H Council – all opinions expressed in my post are my own.

 When I think STEM activities I don’t automatically think of the trendy movement to get kids actively learning in the fields of science, technology, engineering, and math.
 My mind wanders to hands on activities, teamwork, creative expression and trial and error.
 These are just some of the things that kids in 4-H programs encounter and this is how I grew up learning!

 October 1st we’re celebrating the 11th 4-H National Youth Science Day all across the USA!
 This year we are participating in the Code Your World challenge which was developed by Google and the West Virginia University Extension Service!
 It’s a four part challenge that engages kids in computer science skills by using gaming, dance and even digital animation!
 Coding isn’t just about typing in letters or dragging blocks around but by learning the cause and effect of things grouped together, perseverance and understanding more about the world they are creating with their actions!

 Details on the 4-H National Youth Science Day:

 Where?: Events all across the USA!